nickredding/cordova-plugin-apple-watch-link/README.md

 * Send a data message to the watch
 * Send a user information update to the watch
 * Send an application context update to the watch
+* Enable or disble acknowledgement for the above functions
+* Use direct access to WCSession for the above functions
 * Send a complication update to the watch
-* Enable or disble acknowledgement for the above functions (excluding complication update which is unacknowledged)
-* Use direct access to WCSession for the above functions (excluding complication update which is always direct)
 * Schedule a local notification
 * Cancel a scheduled notification
 * Cancel all scheduled notification